Global Biosphere Management Model

 |Spatial Extent/Country Coverage

 ALL countries of the WORLD

 Regular Grid >50km

 GLOBIOM has a spatial resolution of 0.5° x 0.5° grid which can be aggregated to countries or regions.
 It distinguishes a flexible amount of 30 world regions (default is 30) currently represented in the global version.
 Regional versions of the model, have been designed with national and regional institutes.
-These versions provide more detailed spatial representation of land use changes to assess the impact of specific regional policies.
+These versions can provide a more detailed spatial representation of land use changes to assess the impact of specific regional policies.
 The EU Version of the model for instance is solved at the NUTS2 level for EU countries.